Kzra/Simple-Circularise/README.md

 !python simple_circularise.py linear.fasta circular.fasta
 ```
 Circularise a genome based on a repeat size determined by p < 0.005.
 Output the largest sequence that can be circularised (default behaviour).

+**Geneious Plugin Installer:** Install the function as a geneious plugin on windows.
+The plugin will appear as 'Simple Circularise' in the 'Tools' menu on Geneious.
+When running for the first time running you will need to specify the location of the .exe file.
+It will be present in your geneious plugins folder which is in C:\ProgramData\Geneious\plugins on Windows 7 or C:\Users\AppData\Local\Geneious on Windows 10.
+Requires Geneious 11.0.2.